lowquark/zinc/README.md

     module big:foo_subsystem {
       function do_foo(Big b) {
-        // I still have access to data in b, but I have specific priviledges within B }
+        // I still have access to data in b, but I have specific privileges within B }
     }

     module big:bar_subsystem {
       function do_bar(Big b) {
-        // I still have access to data in b, but I have specific priviledges within B }
+        // I still have access to data in b, but I have specific privileges within B }
     }

-In this example, `struct Big` is assumed to be some kind of God class, which is divided into `Foo` and `Bar`: logically distinct concepts with fragile state that shouldn't be altered by anyone who isn't in the loop.
-With the `access` concept, the compiler can help protect data integrity without the programmer having to create independent, use-anywhere objects.
+In this example, `struct Big` is assumed to be some kind of God class, which is divided into `Foo` and `Bar` ---logically distinct concepts with fragile internal state that shouldn't be altered by anyone who isn't in the loop.
+As part of its complex task, `big` divides up responsibility between its subsystems, and it does so without sacrificing scope ---a method call would be entirely restricted to the contents of `Foo` or `Bar`, requiring creation of a separate object API.

-I have a feeling this should scale pretty well.
-I think it's worth giving a shot.
+With the `access` concept, I'm hoping the compiler can help protect data integrity in complex processes without the programmer having to divide everything up into objects, fretting over whether they're robust in all possible use cases.
+Indeed, I think it would help structure code that doesn't have a clear object-oriented representation, or one which would require extensive use of callbacks and handlers.
+It might also turn out to be one giant mess.
+Who knows.

 # znc (Zinc Compiler)